johndunne2019/pands-project/README.md

 * Contents of the data set.
 * More detailed information on the data set.
 * The Iris flower in more detail.
+* Examples of interesting analysis pursued by others into the Fisher's Iris data set.
+* My Analysis of the Fisher's Iris Data Set.
+* List of references compiled as I completed the research.

+##Table of Contents

+**Listed below are the main headings included in this Readme file, with each section broke out with subheadings**

+* Sir Ronald Aylmer Fisher (February 17, 1890 - July 29, 1962)
+* Introduction to the Fisher's Iris Data Set
 * Examples of interesting analysis pursued by others into the Fisher's Iris data set
 * My Analysis of the Fisher's Iris Data Set
-* List of references compiled as I completed the research.

-##Table of Contents

-* Readme File
-* Fishers_Iris_data_set.csv
-* Mean_Fisher_Iris.py
-* Dataset_Describe.py

 ## Sir Ronald Aylmer Fisher (February 17, 1890 - July 29, 1962)